Posted by Architecture for Humanity on Feb 19, 2014

 We also connected with several international NGO’s, local NGO’s and other potentially fruitful partners for a successful long-term rebuilding program.
 The support is overwhelming and we look forward to continue building relationships in expanding our programs.

 A HUGE thank you to everyone for accommodating us and for sharing their stories.
+Thank you to our entire donor community, including our friends and supporters at Planeterra and G Adventures who helped make this work possible.

 We look forward to partnering with the Philippines to build back better.